al6133/Regression/README.md

-# This repository covers Simple Linear Regression and Multiple Linear regression.
+This repository covers implemntation of Simple Linear Regression and Multiple Linear regression in python